kbengine/kbengine/kbe/src/lib/python/Doc/library/copy.rst

 Classes can use the same interfaces to control copying that they use to control pickling.
 See the description of module :mod:`pickle` for information on these methods.
-The :mod:`copy` module does not use the :mod:`copyreg` registration module.
+In fact, :mod:`copy` module uses the registered pickle functions from :mod:`copyreg` module.

 .. index::
    single: __copy__() (copy protocol)